HigherOrderCO/Kind/README.md

 | cons    : (A : Type, n : Nat, x : A, xs : Vect(A, n)) -> Vect(A, Nat.succ(n))
 | nil     : (A : Type)                                  -> Vect(A, Nat.zero)

--- Equality type: hold a proof that two values are identical data Eq : (A : Type, x : A, y : A) -> Type
+-- Equality type: holds a proof that two values are identical data Eq : (A : Type, x : A, y : A) -> Type
 | refl  : (A : Type, x : A) -> Eq(A, x, x)